 Moving can be an exciting and nerve-wracking process.
 One of the biggest things you’ll need to do is hire a moving company.
-Here are a few great tips on finding a moving company:
+Here are a few great tips on finding a moving company.

 Get referrals from friends, family members or, if possible, your Realtor.

 Contact a few different companies for estimates, and it’s always a good idea to check with the Better Business Bureau to see if there are any complaints against the company you are considering.

 Arrange to meet with the movers beforehand so they can inspect your belongings and give you a thorough quote.
 Beware of movers who insist they can quote you over the phone without an inspection.

 Standard practice in the moving industry is to make full payment upon completion of the move, so avoid companies who ask for a large part of the cost up front.

 Get estimates in writing, including delivery date and the name of the individual you spoke to.
 Make sure estimates include a “not to exceed” clause.
 You should also ask for written material from the company outlining their liability for loss or damage and any optional programs available.
 They should outline your rights, as well as the mover’s rights and responsibilities.

 Check to see if your personal property will remain on the same truck for the duration of the move.
 Switching trucks increases the likelihood of damage.
 If the move is long distance, or will take place over a few days, determine if the truck will be stored overnight in a locked facility.

 Finally, notify the movers of any obstacles or stairs that may require careful navigation as these can impact the price you will be charged.
 You would also want to confirm who will be responsible for packing.
 If you would like the moving company to pack there will be an extra charge.

 Following these few tips will help to make your move smooth and easy.
 Once you have selected the right company for the job, the hardest part is over.
 Here are a few final considerations you should make:

 File a change of address with the post office.
 Make sure to do this a few days before the move as it can take a couple of business days to take effect and you don’t want to miss any important mail.

 Be sure to update your driver’s license and car insurance to reflect your new address.
 Also, it’s a great time to update your banking information especially if your bank doesn’t operate in your new location

 This is the one time when you will be touching everything you own – it’s an ideal time to do an inventory, which will help you make sure you have the right home insurance.
 (Download a simple home inventory worksheet.)
 If a written inventory is too daunting, take pictures of the things you pack.
 Store photos electronically in a folder in your email inbox or in the Cloud so they are accessible even if your computer, camera, or phone is damaged.

 If you have a pet consider using a pet sitter for the day to keep them safe and prevent them from feeling more stress than necessary because of the transition from one location to another.

-- Finally, and most importantly, find out what sort of insurance protection you have during the move.
+Most importantly, find out what sort of insurance protection you have during the move.
 You may need coverage for your old home, your new home, and the goods in transit all at the same time.
 You would also want to let your insurer know if you are putting goods in storage, and if the home you are moving out of will be left vacant, as that will require special insurance.